 Totara Industry Pilot Project (TIP)

 In Northland (and other regions), many farms have stands of native trees and scrub often dominated by naturally regenerating tōtara.
-In 2005 the Northland Tōtara Working Group (NTWG) formed to explore the potential to sustainably manage regenerating tōtara for a timber production.
-Since then the group has conducted numerous studies on silviculture and timber use – all with encouraging results (See NTWG pages on this website).
+In 2005 the Northland Tōtara Working Group (NTWG) formed to explore the potential to sustainably manage regenerating tōtara for timber production.
+Since then the group has conducted numerous studies on silviculture and timber use – all with encouraging results (see NTWG website pages).

 They believe that an opportunity exists for sustainable timber production at a commercial scale to create economic returns for landowners and support business growth and employment within the Northland region, as well as bringing about the many desirable environmental enhancements associated with native forest cover.

-The project will harvest up to 500m3 of logs from sustainable forest management permits and plans on private land.
-That timber will be milled, dried and sold in order to understand the supply-chain and test the current market value.
-Research studies and trials will capture useful data along the way.
-At the end of the project it is hoped that a business case for a new regional industry – one based on the sustainable management of regenerating tōtara forests – will be established.
+The project harvested up to 300m3 of logs from sustainable forest management permits and plans on private land (involving 3 different farms).
+That timber was milled, dried and sold in order to understand the supply-chain and test the current market value.
+Research studies and trials captured useful data along the way.
+The results of the project indicated that a business case exists for a new regional industry – one based on the sustainable management of regenerating tōtara forests.

-Stage One involved 100 m³ of logs and that timber from was milled at a training sawmill in Rotorua.
-Grade recoveries for Stage One harvest were good.
+The timber was milled at Northpine, a commercial radiata sawmill located in Waipu.
+Timber grade recoveries from harvests were good.
 Accelerated kiln-drying studies on green timber were undertaken at Scion in Rotorua.
-The results of the kiln drying will be compared with the traditional air-drying approach.
-Preliminary results were encouraging.
+The results of the kiln drying were compared with the traditional air-drying approach.

-Other updates are included in the August 2019 NTWG Newsletter.
+Other updates from the TIP project were included in the 2019 and 2020 NTWG Newsletters.

 Checkout the Tōtara Industry Pilot project website: https://www.totaraindustry.co.nz/